EarthVision/Towny2-Docs/README.md

 Leaves the player's current town (only usable by town members).

 #### /town kick [player]
-Kicks the specified player from the player's town (only usable by town mayors).
+Kicks the specified player from the player's town (only usable by town mayors or roles with the permission).

 ### Outposts
 #### /town outpost [number]